thomasgreenacre/Project-2/README.md

 ## Reccomendations
  - Reccomediation #1: Given that none of the 3 models (Linear Regression, Random Forest, Decision Tree) yielded great results with or without PCA, I would reccomend to try and improve model results first before implementing

- - Reccomediation #2: If you were to implement 1 of the 3 models despite the lack of great results, reccomendation would be to implement "Model 2 (Random Forest) w/out PCA" because out of all the models tested, this one scored the best across all evaluation metrics.
+ - Reccomediation #2: If you were to implement 1 of the 3 models despite the lack of great results, reccomendation would be to implement "Model 2 (Random Forest) w/out PCA" because out of all the models tested, this one scored the best across all evaluation metrics
-   - Evaluation Metrics: Model 2 w/out PCA had a prediction score of 0.9128 on the training data but only a 0.4136 prediction score on the test data.
+   - Evaluation Metrics: Model 2 w/out PCA had a prediction score of 0.9128 on the training data but only a 0.4136 prediction score on the test data
-    -  MAE Train: 2167.55
+    >-  MAE Train: 2167.55
-    -  MAE Test: 5733.19
+    >-  MAE Test: 5733.19

-    -  MSE Train: 9272681.74
+    >-  MSE Train: 9272681.74
-    -  MSE Test: 62966247.39
+    >-  MSE Test: 62966247.39

     -  RMSE Train: 3045.10
-    -  MSE Test: 7935.12
+    -  RMSE Test: 7935.12

 ### For further information